Yayaka/Amorphos/specification/yayaka-subprotocol.md

 ### Social graph service

-A *social Graph service* stores users' relations and deliver events to followers.
+A *social graph service* stores users' relations and deliver events to followers.

 Each user can authenticate only one host as a social graph service.